bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 The `dalke_fp` seems very effective for short-circuiting, but it also depends on the molecules.
 In the limited samples I tried, I found for some substructures the `dalke_fp` could short-circuit all but ~400 molecules out of ~2.3 million molecules.
-That means the vast majority of that search did not even need to dereference the pointer to the binary molecule nor deserialize it.

-In the substructure matches, the query structure has a big effect on the execution time;
+In the substructure match queries, the query structure has a big effect on the execution time;
 the more general the query structure is, the more that it will match molecules in the database.
 Since there are many matches, the full deserialization and substructure match needs to be done to confirm the match.
 The rarer the query substructure is, the more